odewahn/jdboston16/readme.md

 <img class="headshot" src="headshots/thorin_tabor.jpg"/>

-Thorin Tabor is the am the principal developer of the [GenePattern Notebook](http://www.broadinstitute.org/cancer/software/genepattern/genepattern-notebooks) environment, which uses Jupyter Notebooks to encapsulate workflows that are used in cancer research, as well as other genomic analyses.
+Thorin Tabor is the principal developer of the [GenePattern Notebook](http://www.broadinstitute.org/cancer/software/genepattern/genepattern-notebooks) environment, which uses Jupyter Notebooks to encapsulate workflows that are used in cancer research, as well as other genomic analyses.

 GenePattern Notebook is a Jupyter extension that allows a notebook to communicate with our open source GenePattern environment.
-This environment wraps hundreds of different software tools for analyzing gene expression data, and makes these tools available in Jupter, with a user-friendly interface.
+This environment wraps hundreds of different software tools for analyzing gene expression data, and makes these tools available in Jupyter, with a user-friendly interface.

 This is part of a program which is funded through the University of California, San Diego, as well as the Broad Institute of MIT and Harvard.